Sage-Bionetworks/portalsDocs/articles/wikis.md

 Files, images and videos can be attached to a Wiki.
 This may be content on from the web, your desktop, or files already uploaded to Synapse.
 Links can be added to content available from any source with a url or to a Synapse users profile through the Tag someone widget, or by typing @ - just enter the Synapse username in the dialog that appears.

 ### Additional Widgets
 See the 'Insert' list for the following widgets to customize your Wiki design.

-Tip: to edit widgets after they have been added to the wiki see the widget edit button in the upper left hand corner of the Wiki editing window (image?)
+{% include tip.html content="To edit widgets after they have been added to the wiki, see the widget edit button in the upper left hand corner of the Wiki editing window." %}

-*References
+* References
 Create a reference list by linking to papers using the References widget

 * File Preview